Make a daily game plan

 Talk it out

-Plenty of studies have revealed that having a chat to family and friends can enhance your wellbeing.
+Simply having a chat to family and friends can enhance your wellbeing.
 If you’ve had a tough day at work and feel overwhelmed, get some fresh perspective by calling a good friend and talking it over.
-It’s also important to have a support network within the workplace, so grab a coffee and share a laugh with someone who might be feeling exactly the same as you.
+If you have a friend at work, grab a coffee and share a laugh with someone who might be feeling exactly the same as you.

 Move your body

-If you’re sitting in front of a computer all day, chances are you are not getting enough exercise – a factor strongly associated with headaches.
-A 2008 Workplace Health Management study discovered that people who exercised before work were happier, more productive and suffered less stress.
-Even taking a short walk during your lunch break can be enough to improve your fitness and help keep those tension headaches at bay.
+A 2008 Workplace Health Management study discovered that people who exercised before work were happier, more productive and experienced less stress.
+Even taking a vigorous walk during your lunch break can be enough to improve your fitness and can help keep those tension headaches at bay.

 Don’t skip meals